bandyp/Postal-Reminders/README.md

 ## UX
 This needed to be very simple and quick to use, otherwise it would not be utilised.
 All postal workers carry a PDA to help log parcel deliveries.
-They also track where the posty is through GPS positioning.
+They also track the posty's location through GPS positioning.
 This guarantees the post made it to its destination.
-This app is designed to work on the PDA.
-This means that no extra equipment is required to the already overloaded postal worker.
+This app is designed to work on the PDA requiring no  extra equipment to the already overloaded postal worker.

 It is designed to be clear and as few button presses as possible.
 The Posty simply makes a quick log of the reminder as they walk between houses and can then be edited when they get back the van.
 It is vital